npetrangelo/BFTML/README.md

 # Blazingly Fast Text Markup Language
-BFTML is a set of standards and reference implementation for web apps designed with the current and future needs of the web ecosystem in mind.
+BFTML is a set of standards and reference implementation for web apps designed with the current and future needs of the web app ecosystem in mind.

 The standard, so far, includes a consistent tag syntax as follows: